 Bellevue's one-year bike share pilot launched on July 31, 2018.
 Lime's permit has been extended to fall 2019 while evaluation of the pilot is completed.

-Lime is a private company that obtained a permit to use public right-of-way to provide bike share services -- subject to specific conditions.
-These include requirements covering safety, parking, operations and data sharing.
+Lime is a private company that obtained a permit to use public right of way to provide bike share service subject to specific conditions, including requirements related to safety, parking, operations and data-sharing.
 To obtain a permit, Lime paid a fee to reimburse the city for costs associated with managing the pilot.

-- Bike Hubs Catalog includes photos and location information for all established parking areas.
+- Bike Hubs Catalog includes photos and location information for all preferred parking areas.

-- Frequently Asked Questionsexplain what bike share is and how to use it.
+- Frequently Asked Questions explains what bike share is and how to use it.

 - Bike Share Pilot Framework provides information on Bellevue's approach to piloting bike share.

 - Permit Special Conditions provides details about the conditions of Lime’s permit.

 Lime has launched a campaign focused on promoting responsible riding habits, from putting on a helmet to parking properly, and the company provides tips on how to use bike share safely and responsibly.
 Take the Respect The Ride pledge on the Lime website to show your support and receive a free helmet while supplies last.

 Bike share bicycles may be parked on paved surfaces along public sidewalks and street shoulders in locations that do not create an obstacle for others.